synthetic differential geometry

 For the case of diffeomorphisms, Thm. was proven by Pursell (1952), following an announcement by Shanks (1951).
 This is the case that most reviews focus on, e.g. Grabowski (1978), Marsden, Ratiu & Abraham (2002), Grabowski (2005).

-For the case that the domain is a point the statement is left as an exercise (without reference to Pursell) in Milnor & Stasheff (1974) Problem 1-C (p.
-11), sometimes now referred to as “Milnor’s exercise” (Lem. ), with a detailed proof given in Kolář, Slovák & Michor (1993) 35.8-9
+For the case that the domain is a point the statement is contained in the dissertation of Pursell (Section 8), see Lemma .
+It is also left as an exercise (without reference to Pursell) in Milnor & Stasheff (1974) §1, Problem 1-C (p.
+11), sometimes now referred to (not entirely appropriately) as “Milnor’s exercise”, even though Pursell’s proof was published 22 years prior in 1952.
+A detailed proof is also given in Kolář, Slovák & Michor (1993) 35.8-9.

 The statement of theorem serves as the stepping-stone for generalizations of differential geometry such as to supergeometry.
 On the other hand, for transporting various applications familiar from algebraic geometry to differential geometry (such as Kähler differentials, see there) the above embedding is insufficient, and instead of just remembering the associative algebra structure, one needs to remember the smooth algebra-structure on algebras of smooth functions.
 See also at synthetic differential geometry.